Getting your Trinity Audio player ready...

 The Combat Antisemitism Movement (CAM) hosted a reception on Tuesday in Tel Aviv supporting Israeli wineries impacted by the ongoing war in Gaza and on the northern border.

-The unique event — held at the Dubnov Gallery — highlighted the perseverance of Israel’s wine industry over the past eight months, with speakers sharing personal tales of heroism, and showcased the vital role wine plays in communities across Israel.
+The unique event — held at the Dubnov Gallery — featured 16 wineries, highlighting the perseverance of Israel’s wine industry over the past eight months, with speakers sharing personal tales of heroism, and showcasing the vital role wine plays in communities across Israel.

-Among the attendees was famed Israeli chef Assaf Granit.
+Among the guests at Tuesday’s event was famed Israeli chef Assaf Granit.